purpleshellsecurity/adversary_lab_beta/README.md

 ### 4. Verify Data Collection
 Wait 10-15 minutes, then check:
-- Check the Log Analytics Workspace has data within the AzureActivity and Event Tables.
+- Check the Log Analytics Workspace has data within the AzureActivity, Event Tables, Flow Logs, and more.
 Sample KQL provided below.

 <br>